Renelvon/GraphKernels/README.md

 [backend](https://github.com/mahito-sugiyama/graph-kernels) is coded in C++ and exposed to Python through [SWIG](http://www.swig.org/).

-- `GKextCPy` is the extension created to build the extension module for the wrapper from C++ to Python

 The Python and R packages are described at:

 - M. Sugiyama, M.E.
 Ghisu, F. Llinares-López and K. Borgwardt. **graphkernels: